Criezc/Criezc/README.md

 </h3>

 - 🔭 I’m currently working on **Stealth Startup** as Software Engineer

-- 🌱 I’m currently majoring **in Computer Science, but willing to learn more about Fullstack with Techstacks MERN.**

 - 📫 How to reach me **You could contact me on email at criezc@yandex.com**

 <h3 align="left">Connect with me:</h3>